Program Overview

 Program Structure

-The Bachelor of Arts (Honours) in Gender Studies is structured to provide a comprehensive education over a four-year period.
-The program includes:
+The Bachelor of Arts (Honours) in Gender Studies is a 4-year program that offers students a robust academic experience.
+The program structure includes:

 Featured Experiences